zammad/zammad-admin-documentation/channels/email/filters/system-filters.rst

 System Filters
 **************

-On this page you can find some filters that you won't find within the Zammad UI.
-Those filters might come in handy as it can change Zammad's behavior.
+On this page you can find some pre-defined filters that you won't find within the Zammad's UI.
+Those filters might come in handy when trying to understand Zammad's behavior.

 .. note::